whatwg/web-history/README.md

-- [Ajax: A New Approach to Web Applications](http://www.adaptivepath.com/ideas/essays/archives/000385.php) by Jesse James Garrett; coining the term *Ajax* to describe XHR-driven modern Web application, it specifically mentions JSON as a "means of structuring data for interchange" in such applications, and cites Gmail, Google Suggest, Google Maps, and Flickr as examples.
+- [Ajax: A New Approach to Web Applications](http://www.adaptivepath.com/ideas/essays/archives/000385.php) by Jesse James Garrett; coining the term *Ajax* to describe XHR-driven modern Web applications, Garrett specifically mentions JSON as a "means of structuring data for interchange" in such applications, and cites Gmail, Google Suggest, Google Maps, and Flickr as examples.

 - [Prototype JavaScript Framework created](http://en.wikipedia.org/wiki/Prototype_JavaScript_Framework)
   by Sam Stephenson; included with Ruby on Rails, it's one of the first